swiftlang/swift-evolution/proposals/XXXX-extend-property-wrappers-to-function-and-closure-parameters.md

 ## Introduction

-Property Wrappers were [introduced in Swift 5.1](https://github.com/apple/swift-evolution/blob/main/proposals/0258-property-wrappers.md), and have since become a popular feature abstracting away common accessor patterns for properties.
-Currently, applying a property wrapper is solely permitted at local and type context.
+Property Wrappers were [introduced in Swift 5.1](https://github.com/apple/swift-evolution/blob/main/proposals/0258-property-wrappers.md), and have since become a popular mechanism for abstracting away common accessor patterns for properties.
+Currently, applying a property wrapper is solely permitted on local variables and type properties.
 However, with increasing adoption, demand for extending _where_ property wrappers can be applied has emerged.
 This proposal aims to extend property wrappers to function and closure parameters.

 ## Motivation

 Property wrappers have undoubtably been very successful.
 Applying a property wrapper to a property is enabled by an incredibly lightweight and expressive syntax.
-Therefore, library authors can expose complex behavior through easily understandable property-wrapper types in an efficient manner.
-For instance, frameworks such as [SwiftUI](https://developer.apple.com/documentation/swiftui/) and [Combine](https://developer.apple.com/documentation/combine) introduce property wrappers such as [`State`](https://developer.apple.com/documentation/swiftui/state), [`Binding`](https://developer.apple.com/documentation/swiftui/binding) and [`Published`](https://developer.apple.com/documentation/combine/published) respectively, to expose elaborate behavior through a succinct interface, helping craft expressive yet simple APIs.
+For instance, frameworks such as [SwiftUI](https://developer.apple.com/documentation/swiftui/) and [Combine](https://developer.apple.com/documentation/combine) introduce property wrappers such as [`State`](https://developer.apple.com/documentation/swiftui/state), [`Binding`](https://developer.apple.com/documentation/swiftui/binding) and [`Published`](https://developer.apple.com/documentation/combine/published) to expose elaborate behavior through a succinct interface, helping craft expressive yet simple APIs.
 However, property wrappers are only applicable to local variables and type properties, shattering the illusion that they helped realize in the first place when working with parameters.

 ### Memberwise initialization